ech08ravo/2019C/Meeting Minutes/Meeting - 14.05.md

 3. Weekly milestone coordination

+    •	  Choose the focus of our work for the next two weeks
     •     Assign tasks for week #11

 ## B. Activities (Facilitator)